valentina-rg/new-spa/README.md

-###Getting Started with this app
-This project was bootstrapped with Create React App.
+# Getting Started with Create React App

-Available Scripts
+## Available Scripts

 If there are any issues with dependencies:

 For Windows, Linux, Mac

-Delete the node_modules directory
+1. Delete the node_modules directory
-Delete the package-lock.json file
+2. Delete the package-lock.json file
-Run npm install
+3. Run npm install
-Run npm start
+4. Run npm start

 For Linux only:

 rm -rf node_modules package-lock. json && npm install && npm start